opengs/uashield/README-en.md

 ## Donations
 Donations will be used exclusively to fund our operations:
 1. Expenses on constantly buying new proxy servers
-2. From time to time buying servers for new infastructure
+2. Occasionally buying servers for IT infastructure

-When we win the war and there is peace in Ukraine, funds will be transfered to voluntary associations to help victims of this war.
+When we win the war and there is peace in Ukraine, funds left will be transferred to charity funds to help casualties of the war.

-You can help us using:
+You can help us through:
 - BTC: 11wxDarouPfY6P3misLvFuJ8k8oWhd4qb

-Also, here are some variants if you want to help developers with some coffee, so we can continue to skip work and keep investing time in the project all nights:
+Also, you can treat developers with some coffee so they can continue to skip work and keep investing time in the project all night long:
 - BTC: 12CcLYn6zrBcnmvK5fRSAQcJre5jknyTxH

-We will add more variants in future :)
+We will add more options in future :)